 |Title:||Director of Athletics, Recreation and Physical Education|

-The 2012-13 school year will be Betsy Mitchell's second year as the director of athletics, recreation and physical education at Caltech.
+The 2013-14 school year will be Betsy Mitchell's third year as the director of athletics, recreation and physical education at Caltech.

 The former Olympic gold medalist and world record holder is Caltech’s first full-time female director of athletics and recreation.

 Prior to this appointment, Mitchell served as the director of athletics and recreation at Allegheny College in Pennsylvania from 2006 through March 2011.
 Mitchell has also worked as the swimming and diving head coach at Dartmouth College in New Hampshire, instructor in the sports management program at Notre Dame College of Ohio, and director of athletics at Laurel School for Girls in Shaker Heights, Ohio as well as director of athletics at Thomas Worthington High School in Columbus, Ohio.

 Mitchell has worked on several higher education leadership committees.
 She currently serves on the NCAA Division III swimming and diving rules committee and participates on the programming and education committee for the National Association of Collegiate Woman Athletic Administrators.
 While at Allegheny College she co-chaired the athletic directors group for the North Coast Athletic Conference.

 “I am honored by and thrilled for the opportunity to serve the students and community of Caltech through the activities of the department of Athletics, Recreation and Physical Education,” Mitchell said.
 “There is a long standing history at Caltech of including the physical dimension in the first class education of our students through a physical education graduation requirement as well as intercollegiate athletic competition.
 Our objective will be to support a variety of members of the Caltech community in engaging their bodies in healthy ways that support their overall pursuit of personal educational excellence.”